rrobinn/academic-kickstart/content/post/Tidy/tidytues-theoffice.md

 What we have is every line (`text`) spoken by every `character` organized by `episode` and `season`.

 # Prepping the data
 First, I used `unnest_tokens` to split the `text` variable so that each word is in its own row.
+This turns streams of dialogue into more manageable "tokens."
 ```r
 # Tokenize dialogue
 token.schrute = schrute %>%